I didn't know this was a joint press conference with the Prime Minister of Japan, Shinzo Abisan.

 You think that's ever going to happen?

-You think the Catholic Church will ever sanction gay marriage with openly gay priests and lesbian nuns.
+You think the Catholic Church will ever sanction gay marriage with openly gay priests and lesbian nuns?

-You think they'll openly sanction, because they're not going to stop until they get that, one way or the other.
+Because they're not going to stop until they get that, one way or the other.

 Do you think that'll ever happen?

-We have the most socialist Pope that we've had in our lifetimes right now.
+We have the most socialist pope that we've had in our lifetimes right now.

 The Catholic Church is closer to this precipice, my observation, than it's been in a long time.